tango-controls-hdbpp/hdbpp-timescale-project/doc/README.md

 ## About

-The overview is in the main project [README](../README.md).
+The overview is in the main project folder [README](../README.md).

 ## Building and Deployment

-- Instructions on using the consolidated build system [here](build.md).
+- Instructions for both building the binary components and the docker images are in the build guide [here](build.md).
 - Guidelines on deploying components [here](deployment.md).

 ## DB Schema

-- Guidelines and setup of the schema is detailed [here](db-schema-config.md)
+- Guidelines and setup of the schema is detailed [here](db-schema-config.md).

 ## Testing Resources

-- Some information on deploying a test system can be found [here](test-resources.md)
+- Some information on deploying a test system can be found [here](testing-resources.md)